WrittenGames/OpenIdUserBundle/Resources/doc/index.md

 1. Download WGOpenIdUserBundle and its dependencies using composer
 2. Enable the bundle
 3. Configure your application's security.yml
-4. Import FOSUserBundle and FpOpenIdBundle default configuration
+4. Import default configuration for FOSUserBundle, FpOpenIdBundle and StofDoctrineExtensionsBundle
 5. Import routing files
 6. Update your database schema